Every food product has a water footprint i.e. the amount of water it takes to make/produce it.

 A few general trends to take note of that relate to food water footprint are (based on water usage numbers per weight unit of food produced):

-- When cutting down on animal meat – beef in particular – may be the best place to start, as it appears to have the highest water footprint
+Reducing animal meat intake – beef in particular – may be the best place to start, as it appears to have the highest water footprint

 Any combination of these foods might be eliminated, reduced, substituted or increased to change a water footprint.